Chris Newman (footballer): 2007 season

 Newman was able to successfully recover from this horrible break and become one of Richmond's most consistent performers for the year.
 His run off the half-backline was crucial to the Tigers counter-attacking game plan.

 He scored one of the goals of 2007 against Fremantle when he received a 50 m penalty which led him to the centre square after a scuffle with Dean Solomon.
 Newman kicked a long bomb from the centre square which was going to be the last goal of the 1st quarter.
 This goal was considered for nomination as one of the "Tiger Treasures of the Century" during Richmond's centenary celebrations in 2008.

 2008 season

 In 2008, Newman was named as Richmond's Deputy Vice Captain along with Nathan Foley.

 His 2008 season was statistically his best to date.
 He averaged 20.4 disposals per game whilst maintaining a solid level of defensive accountability.
-He won the Tiger's Most Courageous Player award and also managed a 4th-place finish in the Jack Dyer Medal.
+He won the Tigers' Most Courageous Player award and also managed a fourth-place finish in the Jack Dyer Medal.

 On 19 November 2008, following his strong 2008 season, Newman was named Captain of the Richmond Football Club.

 2009-2012: Richmond's captain

-From 2009 to 2012 Chris Newman was Richmond's captain and used as the key defensive playmaker for the Tigers.
+From 2009 to 2012, Chris Newman was Richmond's captain and used as the key defensive playmaker for the Tigers.
 He is the 39th captain in Richmond's history.

-During the 2012 season he played his 200th game against Essendon, but announced that he would resign as captain at the conclusion of the 2012 season.
+During the 2012 season, he played his 200th game against Essendon, but announced that he would resign as captain at the conclusion of the 2012 season.